ktigges/EXO-App-RBAC-Toolkit/README.md

 The positive mailbox must show `InScope` as `True`; the negative mailbox must show `InScope` as `False`.
 This tests Exchange configuration, not a live token or mailbox request.
 Run the application's normal mailbox operation separately before Cleanup and retain that result with the change record.

+### Why the Exchange test can pass while a Graph request succeeds

+`Test-ServicePrincipalAuthorization` is a control-plane configuration evaluator.
+It calculates whether the Exchange service principal, role assignment, and resource scope place a mailbox in scope.
+It can correctly report `InScope=False` before that restriction is active in Microsoft Graph's live authorization path.

+Script 04 is a data-plane test.
+It obtains an app-only token and sends a real mailbox request to Microsoft Graph.
+Its result also depends on propagation, removal of the broad Entra mailbox permission, and obtaining a new token after the permission change.
+If Cutover failed and automatic rollback restored broad Entra `Mail.Read`, the Graph request may succeed even while `Test-ServicePrincipalAuthorization` reports `InScope=False`.

+Use `Test-ServicePrincipalAuthorization` to prove the App RBAC configuration is correct.
+Use script 04 after a completed Cutover to prove live Graph enforcement is correct.
+Both must pass before Cleanup.

 For an optional direct Microsoft Graph check, run script 04 once per mailbox.
 Do not pass positive and negative mailboxes in one invocation:

 ```powershell